-The Registry’s Public Counter and Marriage Services have resumed in line with post-lockdown measures.
+The Registry's Public Counter and Marriage Services are open to the public.
 For your safety and the safety of our staff and other customers, we ask that you postpone your visit to the Registry if you are unwell.
-All visitors are encouraged to observe the Department of Health’s physical distancing guidelines and to make use of the additional hand sanitisation stations during your visit.
+All visitors are encouraged to observe the Department of Health's physical distancing guidelines and to make use of the additional hand sanitisation stations during your visit.

 Visitors are also required to provide contact details for the COVID-19 Contact Tracing Register.
 Customers can check-in by scanning the unique QR Code using the SafeWA app or by providing your details to the Registry Officer at the Public Counter.

 There may be a limit on the number of guests that can attend a marriage ceremony at the Registry to ensure that recommended physical distancing requirements are met.